Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 They're constantly now being violently and physically arrested and carried away by the Metropolitan Police in London or by British police in general.

-And the home secretary, Shabana Mahmood, is in charge of all this.
+And the Home Secretary, Shabana Mahmood, is in charge of all this.

-She's like the attorney general.
+She's like the Attorney General.

-And here's what she said it's like whenever you think there's no more orbilian formulations left to justify an attack on free speech as freedom, these people find a way to do it and always surprise you.
+Whenever you think there's no more Orwellian formulations left to justify an attack on free speech as freedom, these people find a way to do it and always surprise you.

 And that's what she did.